 Throughout the six day visit there will be two visits to the Hermitage with its hundreds of glittering, gilded rooms and its unrivalled collection of European and Russian art.
 Enjoy a day excursion to Tsarkoye Selo, the spectacular town of Imperial Palaces just outside of St Petersburg.
 There will by visits to the Peter and Paul Fortress and Yussopev Palace at least as spectacular in its way as the Hermitage but on a smaller scale.
 The rooms are gorgeous in their richness and variety.
 For those who wish the journey can be extended to include a four day visit to Russia’s traditional ‘Holy Mother’ – Moscow

+The journey through Uzbekistan and Turkmenistan is open the alumni of Oxford and Cambridge Universities and their family and friends.
 Please note that Distant Horizons has sole responsibility for the operation of this tour.
-The participating University has no direct control over the operation of any tours.
+The participating University has no direct control over the operation of any tours

 Maximum Party Size: 20